-After 2 full years of full time attendance you are required to achieve a 2.0 cumulative GPA.
+After 48 attempted credit hours, you are required to achieve a 2.0 cumulative GPA.
 Please note that you are also no longer eligible for financial aid or an appeal if you do not have a cumulative GPA of at least 2.0 and have earned 90 or more credit hours.